 Mo-Sci Health Care has extensive experience in the manufacture of bioactive glasses.
 Bioactive glasses have the ability to bond to soft and/or hard tissue and are biodegradable in the body.
+The release of ions and the formation of hydroxyapatite, supports the regeneration of bone tissue and can accelerate the healing process.
 Our staff of glass engineers and technicians can research, develop and produce glass which is custom-made to fit your particular application.

 Great care is taken in the manufacturing (batching, melting, grinding, forming, and packaging) of these specialized glasses to assure that they meet the high standards for medical products.
 These glasses are made from high purity (analytical and reagent grade) chemicals, keeping unwanted trace impurities to a minimum.
 Precious metal or high purity ceramic crucibles are used to melt glasses in dedicated furnaces and processed in an environmentally controlled space.

 The bioactive glasses are available in sizes ranging from a few micron up to mm sized depending on the form of the glass.
 Mo-Sci offers bioactive glass microspheres, porous bioactive glass structures, and bioactive glass powders (frit).

 HydroxyApatite Media was developed as a high surface area material (>120m2/g) for possible applications ranging from water filtration for radioactive ions, ion chromatography, or biomaterials.